Back to top

 How will I study?

 There will be taught courses in practice and theory.
 You will undertake practical work in the Art Studios by completion of projects in line with your own interests and the demands of the specification.
-Written preparation for the Personal Investigation is collated through notes, background reading and gallery visits to places such as Paris, London, Liverpool, Manchester and Bradford.
-You will be expected to keep sketch books to record visual information.
+Written preparation for the Personal Investigation is collated through notes, background reading and gallery visits to Manchester Whitworth and City Art galleries.
+Yorkshire sculpture park.
+Manchester museum and Manchester Museum of Science and Industry, to look at and study Artists work, take photographs and produce observation drawing.
+You will be expected to keep sketch books and to record visual information.

 What will I need to do myself?